aroberge/friendly-traceback-docs/docs/source/where.rst

         print: <builtin function print>
     >>>

-Friendly gives detailed information about two locations at most: where the program stopped and where the exception was raised.
+friendly gives detailed information about two locations at most: where the program stopped and where the exception was raised.
 It shows a few lines of code near the source of the problem, and gives some information about what it thinks might be